 This musical presentation will include a short performance by Benjamin Warsaw on the piano followed by an introduction to rhythm and music fundamentals.
 The session will conclude with an interactive performance by the audience and Benjamin.

-- This workshop is currently FULL - Is This What It's Like Being a Real, Live, Functioning Teacher? with Dr. Nedra Cossa - Assistant Professor of Reading
+- Is This What It's Like Being a Real, Live, Functioning Teacher? with Dr. Nedra Cossa - Assistant Professor of Reading

 This interactive presentation will explore how the College of Education prepares future educators by creating meaningful learning opportunities through established relationships within the local community schools.

-- This workshop is currently FULL - Sculpting with Clay/Pottery Demo with Alicia Perez - Instructor of Art
+- Sculpting with Clay/Pottery Demo with Alicia Perez - Instructor of Art

 An introduction to the Arts program at Armstrong with a discussion on various art programs.
 Enjoy a student demonstration of the pottery wheel and a variety of clay bodies during a tour around the ceramic building and a sneak peek at the glazing room and firing space.

-- This workshop is currently FULL - The Virtual Emergency Room with Dr. Doug Masini and Sherry Warnock - Department Head, Department of Diagnostic and Therapeutic Sciences, and Program Coordinator, Respiratory Therapy.
+- The Virtual Emergency Room with Dr. Doug Masini and Sherry Warnock - Department Head, Department of Diagnostic and Therapeutic Sciences, and Program Coordinator, Respiratory Therapy.
 Sherry: Lecturer and Simulation Coordinator, School of Nursing

 Interactive simulation of a true emergency room.
 Volunteers will be able to directly participate in a simulated patient interaction involving a motor vehicle accident.